 - (b) state the purposes for which the narcotic substance may be used; and - (c) require that, within 7 days of a narcotic substance referred to in regulation 24 being supplied to a patient, the medical practitioner advise the Secretary in writing of - (i) the name and address of the patient supplied; and - (ii) the name and amount of the narcotic substance supplied; and - (iii) the date of the supply. - (3) The Secretary may at any time in writing revoke or amend a general authorisation issued under this regulation.

-26. Minister's authorisation for possession and supply of narcotic substance impractical for a medical practitioner to attend and the nurse or midwife is acting in accordance with the instructions of a medical practitioner;
+26. Minister's authorisation for possession and supply of narcotic substance

 The Minister may make an authorisation under section 25A of the Act in respect of a narcotic substance, or a class of narcotic substances, in the following circumstances: